Research Apprenticeship Program (RAP) for High School Students

 APPLICATION PROCEDURES AND DEADLINE

-Interested students can download the electronic application, or contact their high school counselors or agriculture teachers to request assistance in downloading an application.
+Interested students can download the electronic application in fillable Adobe .PDF (Google Chrome or Firefox browsers recommended), Microsoft Word, or contact their high school counselors or agriculture teachers to request assistance in downloading an application.

-Questions? contact Dr. Shirley Hymon-Parker, Associate Dean for Research, or Angelia Williamson at (336) 285-4701.
+Questions? contact Dr. Valerie Giddings, Associate Dean for Research, or Kishaa James at (336) 285-4798.
 Completed application packages should be sent to:

 Research Apprenticeship Program